chriswessels/meteor-hammer/README.md

 });
 ```

+See below for extended instructions.

 ## Installation

 In your Meteor.js project directory, run

     $ meteor add chriswessels:hammer

-## HammerTouchArea in your templates
+## API

-HammerTouchArea is your interface for enabling multi-touch gestures in your templates.
+The `HammerTouchArea` template block helper is your interface for enabling multi-touch gestures in your templates.
+Generally, you only need one occurrence of `HammerTouchArea` in each template you want to specify gestural behaviour for.

-**TODO Block helper usage explanation**
+A template block helper consists of a start tag and an end tag.
+The start tag looks like this, `{{#HammerTouchArea property1=value1 property2=value2}}` (where `property1` and `property2` are properties being set on the helper), and the end tag looks like this, `{{/HammerTouchArea}}`.
+In between the start and end tags, you can put your own template code.

 You will need to pass an object into `HammerTouchArea` via the `gestureMap` property that maps selectors to callbacks.
+This is a required property and a warning will be printed to the browser console if you leave it out.

 The API for this object, a gesture map, is identical to the event map that you pass into `Template.foo.events`.
 The object keys should follow the format `gestureName cssSelector` (or multiple strings in this format separated by a comma, e.g. `tap .foo, swiperight .bar`) and the value should be a callback function that is executed when the specified gestures are performed on the element(s) matching the CSS selector(s).
-Example:
+Example of a gesture map object:

 ```javascript
 {